The specialists at Duncan & Toplis provide legal and probate services, such as Wills, Inheritance Tax, Lasting Power of Attorney, and more.

 Will writing

 Our legal team has the experience and expert knowledge of Will writing to help you either renew or draft your Will.
+As part of the group which includes the accountancy practice and Castlegate Financial Management, we regularly advice wealthy individuals, business owners, and farmers regarding their Wills.

 Succession planning